 The team built a second vehicle the next year, this time with four wheels.
-They called it the Pitssburgher.
-Knowing they were on to something great, the team sought a larger production facility.
-In 1899 the business moved from Pittsburgh to Ardmore, Pennsylvania and renamed Autocar Company.
+They called it the Pittsburgher.
+(I tried to find a restaurant named that in Pittsburgh and came up short, so any aspiring cooks in Steel City can have it.)
+Knowing they were on to something, the team sought a larger production facility.
+In 1899 the business moved from Pittsburgh to Ardmore, Pennsylvania and where the group renamed it the Autocar Company.
 Today it exists as the oldest surviving vehicle company in the United States.

 Autocar in the 1920s & beyond

 Throughout the 1920s and 30s the company led the market in severe-duty truck production.
 Come WWII they would supply more than 37,000 armored vehicles and people movers to the allied efforts.
 Following the war, in 1953, White Motor Company acquired Autocar.
 It remained a part of White until Volvo acquired the company in 1981.
 The company changed hands again in 2001 when GVW Group LLC acquired it.
 Autocar is now headquartered in Indiana and continues to manufacture severe duty vehicles, including mobile cranes, concrete pumpers and refuse trucks.
 Autocar No. 1 currently resides at the Smithsonian National Museum of American History, while Autocar No. 2 has found a home at The Henry Ford.